About Well Newcastle Gateshead

 Well Newcastle Gateshead is funded by Newcastle City Council and Gateshead council together with Public Health England.
 Our agreed focus is on improving engagement and health outcomes in disadvantaged communities through art and better use of local assets.
 We have been working since early 2016 to agree a governance framework and a focus for the work with partners that include arts organisations, schools, universities, voluntary sector partners, the two local authorities and Newcastle Gateshead Clinical Commissioning Group

-- Create – exploring the connection between music and the arts in the most challenged local communities;
+- Create – exploring the connection between health and the arts in the most challenged local communities;

 - Connect – working creatively with children 2-7 years old, their parents and grandparents to improve school readiness and using the opportunity of the Great North Exhibition to develop work about their future aspirations which can be showcased and sponsored by local businesses;